Modi 3.0: Brand Modi Faces Turbulence As Coalition Partners Resort to Massive Bargaining

 The lack of competent people in the government to manage governance effectively especially inflation, unemployment and farm distress may see a surge of protests across the nation.
 The gap of just 2.3 per cent vote share between NDA (43.7 per cent) and INDIA bloc (41.4 per cent) in the 2024 results will continue to haunt the BJP.
 The upcoming assembly elections in Haryana, Maharashtra, Delhi, and J&K, will further test the brand Modi.

 (The writer is a Professor of Communication Design, specialising in political communication and branding.
-A post-graduate from National Institute of Design (NID), Ahmedabad, Prof Mishra is an award-winning film-maker and has held senior positions at various academic institutes.
-He now runs a cafe that promotes art in Karjat, Maharashtra)
+A post-graduate from National Institute of Design (NID), Ahmedabad, Prof Mishra is an award-winning film-maker and has held senior positions at various academic institutes.)